NimaFathi/posepred/README.md

 - add the model file or files in the model directory
 - add the model reference to the models.\_\_init\_\_.py
 - add the model's required parameters to the configs/hydra/models.
-This step is necessary even you don't have additional parameters
+This step is necessary even if you don't have additional parameters.
 - if your model has new loss function which is not implemented in the library, you can add your loss function to the losses folder.

 # Adding a Metric